Cape Air: History

-The airline was co-founded in 1988 by company pilots Craig Stewart and Dan Wolf, and investor Grant Wilson.
-Initially, Cape Air flew between Provincetown and Boston in Massachusetts, but throughout the early 1990s new routes were added to destinations across southeastern New England.
+Cape Air was co-founded in 1988 by company pilots Craig Stewart and Dan Wolf, and investor Grant Wilson.
+Initially, Cape Air flew between Provincetown and Boston in Massachusetts, a route that had been recently discontinued by Provincetown-Boston Airlines (PBA) after airline deregulation.
+Throughout the early 1990s new routes were added to destinations across Cape Cod and southeastern New England.
 In 1994, Cape Air and Nantucket Airlines merged and now offer hourly flights between Nantucket and Hyannis.

-Services in Florida and the Caribbean were added in the late 1990s.
+In 1993, Cape Air began service in Florida with flights operating from Key West International Airport to Naples Municipal Airport.
+Florida service expanded in 1996 with flights from Key West to both Fort Lauderdale-Hollywood International Airport and Southwest Florida International Airport in Fort Myers.
+Cape Air also began a network in Puerto Rico and the Caribbean in 1998, which were mostly based out of Luis Muñoz Marín International Airport in San Juan, Puerto Rico.

 2004 marked the launch year of FAR Part 121 certification and a new hub of operations in Guam.
 This included a new fleet type consisting of three ATR 42 Turboprop aircraft.
 The startup team, led by Pacific Administrator, Captain Russell Price, launched scheduled service in July 2004 with the three ATR aircraft and two of the C402.
-Service was as a Continental Connection Carrier, flying from Guam to the Northern Mariana Islands of Saipan and Rota.
+Service was operated as Continental Connection, the regional brand of Continental Airlines, and flights flew from Guam to the Northern Mariana Islands of Saipan and Rota.
 Due to the International Dateline and the midnight connecting service to/from Japan, it was sometimes referred to as "America's First Flight" i.e.: the first departure daily of any airline flight in the United States.

+In the 2000s, Cape Air's flights in Florida between Fort Myers and Key West also began operating under the Continental Connection banner, though the Cessnas remained in the Cape Air livery.
+Cape Air also began flying flights for Continental Connection from Tampa International Airport to both Sarasota and Fort Myers (the latter route had been previously operated by Continental Connection carrier Gulfstream International Airlines).

 In late 2007, the airline began a new round of expansion in the Northeast and Midwest.
 On 1 November 2007, the airline began service between Boston and Rutland, Vermont, with three daily round trips.
 The route is operated under contract with the U.S. government Essential Air Service (EAS) program.
 With the help of an intrastate minimum revenue guarantee, Cape Air expanded into Indiana on 13 November 2007, offering flights from Indianapolis to Evansville and South Bend.
 Passenger revenue did not grow quickly enough to make the operation economically sustainable once the revenue guarantee ended, so the last Cape Air flight in Indiana was on 31 August 2008.